 These are some ways that I have found to ensure that I’m focused and not lose sight of what is most important to me.

 When we are lost it is difficult to know what to do first, how to prioritize life or what we should or should not do.
 And sometimes even if we know what to do we don’t do them.
 However, there is one thing we know for sure: if we give up and stay exactly where we are or do the exact same thing as we have always been doing then there is no hope.

 What we need when we are lost is to take action to change.
 Again, these changes do not need to be perfect but they just have to be something–something that proves to ourselves that we’ve done something to try to improve our life.

 To help us scope down to what we could work on, the Buddha suggested 6 areas toward growth:

 - Learn to truly understand the nature of the thing in which you are engaging

 - Do only that which is right and good

-These 6 areas are only a generalization which might point us toward an area in which we feel we need to work on.
-For example, finding a good role model could bring us hope as well as help us get to where we want to be in life.
-By learning how someone got to where you want to be, you automatically found a path or direction in which you can walk toward.
-It also gives you hope just knowing that there is already someone who has done it.
+These 6 areas are only some aspiration and generalization which will not apply to everyone and only aim to point us toward areas in which we feel we could work on.
+Out of these, I feel feeling a good role model is most relevant in this case because finding a good role model could bring us hope as well as give us a route toward where we want to be in life.
+By learning how someone got to where you want to be, you automatically feel hopeful of knowing a path or direction in which you too can walk.
 And if you could learn from them then you just got yourself a shortcut toward your desired life.
 If you don’t have a role model yet then perhaps it is time to find one.
 Better yet, contact them!
 They might even help you out!

 Keep Going, Keep Experimenting, Keeping Exploring.
 Do Not Give Up.